rmnldwg/lymph/docs/source/lymph.rst

 We provide some additional utility functions and classes that aren't necessary for the inference or risk estimation per se, but make life just a little bit easier.

 Especially for reproducability of inference rounds there are some neat functions that interact with the HDF5 file format that allows to store quite some metadata.
-Head over to :doc:`this tutorial <hdf5>` to get an idea of how this could be helpful.
+Head over to :doc:`this tutorial <sampling>` to get an idea of how this could be helpful.

 .. autofunction:: lymph.utils.lyprox_to_lymph